camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github-webhook.md

 id: github-webhook
 title: GitHub Webhook
 sidebar_label: GitHub Webhook
-description: Start a process instance triggered by a GitHub event.
+description: Learn how the GitHub Webhook Connector allows you to start a BPMN process instance triggered by a GitHub event.
 ---

 The **GitHub Webhook Connector** allows you to start a BPMN process instance triggered by a [GitHub event](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks).